Armin Gerami

 I've chosen a number between 1, 2 and 3.
 You can ask me one question, and I'll answer with either yes, no or IDK.
 What should you ask me to determine my chosen number?

-(Bonus Bonus) Daily Chess Puzzle:
+(Bonus Bonus) Chess Puzzle:

 Logo Logo Logo Logo